 In 1867, the first three lodges were established by Brother Dailey in the state of Florida: Solomon Lodge # 50, Saint Johns Lodge # 51, and Mt.
 Moriah Lodge # 52.
 The lodges were chartered by Hiram Grand Lodge of Pennsylvania.
 (Note: Hiram Grand Lodge was a spurious offspring of the Most Worshipful Prince Hall Grand Lodge of Pennsylvania.
 The two Grand Lodges later reconciled after the dissolution of the National Compact).
 On June 17, 1870 in the city of Jacksonville, Florida, a general assembly of the Craft was called to meet, presided over by the RW Charles F. Dailey, Deputy Grand Master for the Southern Jurisdiction, under Hiram Grand Lodge of Pennsylvania, with RW Charles H. Pierce as Grand Secretary.
 The convention lasted two days.
 A code of laws for the jurisdiction was adopted and the lodges were consolidated, renumbered, and charted by the Most Worshipful Union Grand Lodge of Florida.
 The following Grand Officers were elected for the ensuing year: Harry H. Thompson, Grand Master; John H. Robinson, Deputy Grand Master; Robert Smith, Grand Senior Warden; James Roberts, Grand Junior Warden; Emanuel Fortune, Grand Treasure; F.H.
 Dunkins, Grand Secretary; Rev. Charles H. Pierce, Grand Chaplin.
 This is the creation of The Most Worshipful Union Grand Lodge of Florida.
 In 1877, in Wilmington, Delaware, the dissolution of the National Compact Grand Lodge occurred.
 A resolution was unanimously adopted: Resolved that each State is its Sovereign head… etc. With this action being taken, the State of Florida was on its own to decide if it would go its own way or be affiliated with other Prince Hall Bodies.
 The State chose to be among the legal and legitimate Prince Hall Bodies and became Prince Hall Affiliated.

 "Submitted by A.T.
-Stafford, Past Grand Master Approved by Reverend Dr. Michael R. Moore, Past Grand Master"
+Stafford, Senior Grand Warden Approved by Reverend Dr. Michael R. Moore, Most Worshipful Grand Master" - 2005

 RW Melvin Wright, Grand Treasurer;

-The Grand Lodge currently has chartered one hundred fifty-eight lodges and has a membership over 3000.
+The Grand Lodge currently has chartered one hundred twenty-one lodges (121) and has a membership of 2800.